 Revenue and Taxation Code Section 6009.1 and subdivision (b)(5) of Regulation 1620 do not apply to this transaction with respect to use tax liability of the aircraft owner.
 Section 6009.1 excludes certain use from the definition of "use" under the Sales and Use Tax Law.
 It applies only when use tax would be otherwise applicable, but does not exclude from taxation a transaction subject to sales tax.
-Based upon the facts you present and the assumptions made herein, [V]'s sale to the corporate owner does not occur in California and sales tax therefore does not apply.
+Based upon the facts you present and the assumptions made herein, V---'s sale to the corporate owner does not occur in California and sales tax therefore does not apply.
 Since the corporate owner makes no use of the property prior to its sale to the corporate owner outside California, there is no need to refer to Section 6009.1 to exclude from the definition of use a use by the owner in California that does not exist.
 We agree that if the aircraft does come back in California, the tests set forth in subdivision (b)(3) of Regulation 1620 would be applicable to determine whether use tax is due.
-We note also that Section 6009.1 excludes [V]'s transporting the property sold outside California from the definition of a taxable use (for which [V] would otherwise owe use tax for its use of the property in California to fly the aircraft outside California), provided no other use of the property is made in California by [V] (e.g., by carrying passengers or cargo in the aircraft on its flight from California), since [V] will be transporting the aircraft outside California and will not thereafter use the property in California.
+We note also that Section 6009.1 excludes V---'s transporting the property sold outside California from the definition of a taxable use (for which V--- would otherwise owe use tax for its use of the property in California to fly the aircraft outside California), provided no other use of the property is made in California by V--- (e.g., by carrying passengers or cargo in the aircraft on its flight from California), since V--- will be transporting the aircraft outside California and will not thereafter use the property in California.
 (See Stockton Kenworth, Inc. v.
 State Board of Equalization, (1984) 157 Cal.App.3d 334.)

 "7.
-If a use tax should be due from either a carrier owner or a corporate owner, [V] would have no obligation to collect it.
-[V] will not be a 'retailer engaged in business in this state' as defined in §6203; but even if it were, it will be delivering the modified aircraft to the buyer outside California and would not be liable for use tax collection unless it were to have actual notice that the owner intended to make the first functional use of the modified aircraft in California."
-We do not have sufficient information to reach a conclusion as to whether [V] would be a retailer engaged in business in this state.
+If a use tax should be due from either a carrier owner or a corporate owner, V--- would have no obligation to collect it.
+V--- will not be a 'retailer engaged in business in this state' as defined in §6203; but even if it were, it will be delivering the modified aircraft to the buyer outside California and would not be liable for use tax collection unless it were to have actual notice that the owner intended to make the first functional use of the modified aircraft in California."
+We do not have sufficient information to reach a conclusion as to whether V--- would be a retailer engaged in business in this state.
 A retailer engaged in business in this state includes any retailer maintaining, directly or indirectly, or through an agent, a warehouse or storage place or other place of business.
 (Rev. & Tax.
 Code § 6203(a).)
-[V] will be sending property owned by it to its subcontractor in California for installation into the aircraft of [V]'s customers.
-It is possible that this involves storage which would make [V] a retailer engaged in business in this state (for example, if the subcontractor had a dedicated storage area for property owned by [V] which would be stored until needed).
+V--- will be sending property owned by it to its subcontractor in California for installation into the aircraft of V---'s customers.
+It is possible that this involves storage which would make V--- a retailer engaged in business in this state (for example, if the subcontractor had a dedicated storage area for property owned by V--- which would be stored until needed).
 We also note that a retailer engaged in business in this state includes a retailer having any representative operating in this state for the purpose of taking orders.
 (Rev. & Tax.
 Code § 6203(b).)
-If the contractor in California, [V] might be regarded as a retailer engaged in business in this state, depending on the actual contractual provisions.
+If the contracts among the parties provided that the customer could give orders for modification to the subcontractor in California, V--- might be regarded as a retailer engaged in business in this state, depending on the actual contractual provisions.